Hong Kong Tax System: What Fund Managers Need to Know

 Despite the restrictions indicated above, the company may engage and make payments to professional firms located in Hong Kong including accountants, lawyers and business or corporate service providers.
 These payments will be considered for support services provided to the company and not a settlement for any business activity undertaken by the company.

-Hong Kong corporate
+Tax Incentives in Hong Kong

 As of April 2017, income earned by a qualifying aircraft lessor/manager is entitled to half of the corporate profits tax rate;